Privacy Policy

 Is sensitive personal information collected?

 IPG FM and the IPG Group will not collect sensitive personal information on clients.
-Sensitive Personal information is information about an individual’s racial or ethnic origin, political opinions, membership of a political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual orientation or practices, criminal record, health information, genetic information, biometric information or biometric templates.
+Sensitive personal information is information about an individual’s racial or ethnic origin, political opinions, membership of a political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual orientation or practices, criminal record, health information, genetic information, biometric information or biometric templates.

 Why we collect, hold, use and disclose clients’ personal information?

 We collect, hold, use and disclose personal information of clients for the purposes of providing financial products & services.
 This includes the establishment of your investment in our unregistered managed investment schemes, the ongoing administration and regular reporting on the performance in relation to this investment.
-Furthermore it includes ongoing information about us and our activities, like new investment opportunities.
+Furthermore, it includes ongoing information about us and our activities, like new investment opportunities.
 You can contact our office if you do not wish to receive direct marketing from us.

 We also need your personal information in order to comply with regulatory or legal requirements, including: